Recognize fraudulent emails and websites

 “We would like to offer you a special $50 coupon for being such a good customer.
 This offer is limited to the first 100 people so click here immediately to claim your reward.”
 Instead of a reward, you are directed to a fake website where you might give up your account ID and password which the scammers can then use to spend from your account.

 Phishing can come through your phone via voice or SMS.
 Smishing is when a scammer sends an SMS message to your phone number with a bogus phone number or URL.
 The message is usually urgent like:

 “Your PayPal account has been suspended due to suspicious activity.
 Please contact us immediately at 1-408-123-4567.
 It is imperative that we speak to you immediately.”

 “PayPal: You spent $1293.17 USD at The Home Depot.
 If you did not make this transaction please call us immediately at 1-408-123-4567.
 Thank You.”

-If you call the number, you are confirming that you have a PayPal account.
-When you call you will be talking to a fraudster who will ask for your account information so he can steal from your account.
+If you call the number, you’re confirming that you have a PayPal account.
+You'll be talking to a fraudster who will ask for your account information so he can steal from your account.